Changes may affect 2018 to 2019 Self Assessment tax returns.

 Scheme providers devised remuneration loan arrangements with the aim of avoiding the need to pay Income Tax and National Insurance contributions.
 Many workers from differing professions including nurses, teachers, IT workers and cleaners were involved in such schemes, often following pressure from employers.

 These were used by employers and individuals as well as contractors.
 Typically, these loans were provided not by the employer, but by a third party such as an ‘employee benefit trust’ funded by the employer and were structured in such a way that they were unlikely to ever be paid back.
+People who took only the best 15-year fixed mortgage rate in KS could be expected to repay.

 The loan charge has come under criticism from the national press as well as cross-party objections from several MPs and Lords.
 Many believed it to be a retrospective legislation that undermines the rule of law.
 We posted an update on this in early December 2019, ahead of the publication of the review.